jackweekly/TSP_GA/README.md

 ```
 `make install` also fetches TSPLIB data/solutions from mastqe/tsplib if no `.tsp` files are present.
 By default `make run` limits loading to instances with ≤1000 nodes (change with `--max-nodes` or `--max-instances`).

 For faster/safer startup on large TSPLIB mirrors, defaults now load ≤500-node instances and at most 100 files.
 Use `--verbose` to print a preview of loaded instances and checkpoint paths.
+You can restrict loading to specific instances with `--allow-list berlin52,att48` (comma-separated, names without `.tsp`).

 ## Running islands (2×5080 cloud node)
 - Configure per-node island counts and migration in `tsp_ga/island.py` (`IslandConfig`).